 Federal Employee Program® 1310 G Street, N.W.
 Washington, D.C.
+20005 202.942.1000 Fax 202.942.1125

+Subsection: Analgesics and Anesthetics Original Policy Date: September 8, 2011

+Last Review Date: March 10, 2023

+Arcalyst

+Description

+Arcalyst (rilonacept)

+Background

-20005 202.942.1000 Fax 202.942.1125 5.70.04 Section: Prescription Drugs Effective Date: April 1, 2021 Subsection: Analgesics and Anesthetics Original Policy Date: September 8, 2011 Subject: Arcalyst Page: 1 of 5 Last Review Date: March 12, 2021 Arcalyst Description Arcalyst (rilonacept) Background Arcalyst is used in the treatment Cryopyrin-Associated Periodic Syndromes (CAPS) disorders, including Familial Cold Auto-Inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) in adults and children 12 and under; and for maintenance of remission of Deficiency of Interleukin-1 Receptor Antagonist (DIRA).
+Arcalyst (rilonacept) is indicated for the treatment of Cryopyrin-Associated Periodic Syndromes (CAPS), including Familial Cold Auto-Inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS); for maintenance of remission of Deficiency of Interleukin-1 Receptor Antagonist (DIRA); and for recurrent pericarditis (RP).
 Arcalyst blocks interleukin-1 which is a signaling protein secreted by certain immune-related cells in the body.
+Interleukin-1 acts as a messenger to regulate inflammatory responses, but in excess it can be harmful and has been shown to be key in the inflammation seen in CAPS, DIRA and pericarditis (1).

+Regulatory Status

-Interleukin-1 acts as a messenger to regulate inflammatory responses, but in excess it can be harmful and has been shown to be key in the inflammation seen in DIRA and CAPS sufferers with Familial Cold Auto-Inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) (1).
-Regulatory Status FDA-approved indication: Arcalyst (rilonacept) is an interleukin-1 blocker indicated for: (1) - treatment of Cryopyrin-Associated Periodic Syndromes (CAPS), including Familial Cold Auto-inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) in adults and children 12 and older - 2. maintenance of remission of Deficiency of Interleukin-1 Receptor Antagonist (DIRA) in adults and pediatric patients weighing at least 10 kg 5.70.04 Section: Prescription Drugs Effective Date: April 1, 2021 Subsection: Analgesics and Anesthetics Original Policy Date: September 8, 2011 Subject: Arcalyst Page: 2 of 5 Interleukin-1 blockade may interfere with immune response to infections.
-Serious, life threatening infections have been reported in patients taking Arcalyst.
-In addition, taking Arcalyst with Tumor Necrosis Factor inhibitors or other interleukin-1 blockers may further increase the risk of serious infections and an increased risk of neutropenia.
+FDA-approved indications: Arcalyst (rilonacept) is an interleukin-1 blocker indicated for: (1)

+- Treatment of Cryopyrin-Associated Periodic Syndromes (CAPS), including Familial Cold Auto-inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) in adults and children 12 and older - 2.
+Maintenance of remission of Deficiency of Interleukin-1 Receptor Antagonist (DIRA) in adults and pediatric patients weighing 10 kg or more - 3.
+Treatment of recurrent pericarditis (RP) and reduction in risk of recurrence in adults and children 12 years and older with tumor necrosis factor (TNF) inhibitors or other interleukin-1 blockers may further increase the risk of serious infections and an increased risk of neutropenia.
 The concomitant administration of Arcalyst with TNF-blocking agents is not recommended.
 Discontinue treatment with Arcalyst if patient develops a serious infection.
 Arcalyst should not be initiated in patients with active or chronic infections (1).

+Interleukin-1 blockade may interfere with immune response to infections.
+Serious, life threatening infections have been reported in patients taking Arcalyst.
+In addition, taking Arcalyst

+Subsection: Analgesics and Anesthetics Original Policy Date: September 8, 2011

 Live vaccines should not be given concurrently with Arcalyst.
 Prior to initiation of therapy with Arcalyst, patients should receive all recommended vaccinations (1).

-The safety and effectiveness of Arcalyst in CAPS/FCAS/MWS patients under 12 years of age and in DIRA pediatric patients weighing less than 10 kg have not been established (1).
-Related policies Ilaris, Kineret Policy This policy statement applies to clinical review performed for pre-service (Prior Approval, Precertification, Advanced Benefit Determination, etc.) and/or post-service claims.
-Arcalyst may be considered medically necessary for the treatment of familial cold auto-inflammatory syndrome form of CAPS or the Muckle-Wells syndrome form of CAPS and in maintenance remission of DIRA if the conditions indicated below are met.
+The safety and effectiveness of Arcalyst in CAPS/FCAS/MWS and recurrent pericarditis in patients less than 12 years of age and in DIRA pediatric patients weighing less than 10 kg have not been established (1).

+Related policies

+Ilaris, Kineret

+Policy

+This policy statement applies to clinical review performed for pre-service (Prior Approval, Precertification, Advanced Benefit Determination, etc.) and/or post-service claims.

+Arcalyst may be considered medically necessary for the treatment of CAPS, recurrent pericarditis, or maintenance of remission of DIRA; and if the conditions indicated below are met.

 Arcalyst may be considered investigational for all other indications.

-Prior-Approval Requirements Age 12 years of age or older Diagnoses Patient must have ONE of the following: 1.
-Familial Cold Auto-inflammatory Syndrome (FCAS) form of CAPS (Cryopyrin-Associated Periodic Syndromes) Section: Prescription Drugs Effective Date: April 1, 2021 Subsection: Analgesics and Anesthetics Original Policy Date: September 8, 2011 Subject: Arcalyst Page: 3 of 5 2.
-Muckle-Wells Syndrome (MWS) form of CAPS (Cryopyrin-Associated Periodic Syndromes), also known as Cold-Induced Auto-inflammatory Syndrome-1 AND ALL of the following:
+Prior-Approval Requirements

+Age 12 years of age or older

+Diagnoses

+Patient must have ONE of the following:

+- 1. Cryopyrin-Associated Periodic Syndromes (CAPS), including Familial Cold Auto-inflammatory Syndrome (FCAS) and Muckle-Wells Syndrome (MWS) - 2.
+Recurrent pericarditis (RP)

+Subsection: Analgesics and Anesthetics Original Policy Date: September 8, 2011

+AND ALL of the following:

-- 1. NO concurrent use with a Tumor Necrosis Factor (TNF) antagonist - 2.
-NO concurrent use with an interleukin-1 receptor antagonist - 3.
+- 1. NO concurrent use with a tumor necrosis factor (TNF) inhibitor (e.g., Cimzia, Enbrel, Humira, Remicade, Simponi) - 2.
+NO concurrent use with another interleukin-1 receptor antagonist (e.g., Ilaris, Kineret) - 3.
 NO evidence of active or chronic infections - 4.
-NOT given concurrently with live vaccines Age No age restriction Diagnosis Patient must have the following:
+NOT given concurrently with live vaccines

+Age No age restriction

+Diagnosis

+Patient must have the following:

-1. Deficiency of Interleukin-1 Receptor Antagonist (DIRA) AND ALL of the following:
+1. Deficiency of Interleukin-1 Receptor Antagonist (DIRA)

+AND ALL of the following: